Rasalp1/canvas-lm/TERMS_OF_SERVICE.md

 ## 16. Miscellaneous

 ### Entire Agreement
-These Terms, along with the Privacy Policy, constitute the entire agreement between you and Canvas LM.
+These Terms, along with the Privacy Policy, constitute the entire agreement between you and Canvs LM.

 ### Severability
 If any provision is found unenforceable, the remaining provisions remain in effect.